EXCLUSIVE-Biden considers giving refiners relief from U.S. biofuel laws, sources say

 Biofuel advocates counter that fuel makers should have invested in biofuel blending facilities years ago and can pass through added costs for buying credits to consumers at the pumps.

-Renewable fuel credits were offered lower on Friday morning after the news.
-Credits RIN-D6-US were offered at $1.95 each, after trading at $2.00 on Thursday, traders said.
+Renewable fuel credits traded down 15% on Friday morning after the news.
+Credits RIN-D6-US traded at $1.70 each, down from $2.00 on Thursday, traders said.

 Democratic senators Chris Coons and Tom Carper of Delaware have held at least two discussions in recent weeks with Michael Regan, head of the U.S. Environmental Protection Agency, to discuss providing relief for refiners, according to the three sources.